aws-samples/aws-analytics-reference-architecture/core/API.md

 ```

 - *Type:* [`aws-analytics-reference-architecture.EmrEksNodegroup`](#aws-analytics-reference-architecture.EmrEksNodegroup)[]
-- *Default:* Create a default set of EmrEksNodegroup
+- *Default:* Don't create additional nodegroups

-List of EmrEksNodegroup to create in the cluster.
+List of EmrEksNodegroup to create in the cluster in addition to the default [nodegroups] {@link EmrEksNodegroup}.

 ---